Marklogic-retired/marklogic-data-hub/marklogic-data-hub-central/README.md

 See the comments in the AbstractOneUiTest class for information on how to write tests for the Java code in this application.

-## Viewing OpenAPI docs

-To view the OpenAPI docs for the REST middle tier endpoints in this project, just do the following:

-    cd marklogic-data-hub-central/ui/mockserver
-    npm install
-    npm start

 # Running Data Hub Central in production

 For a production environment, it's typical to package up a Spring Boot app as an executable war (or jar).
 Thus, we won't be